The Idaho Potato Drop and Other New Year’s Events

 The event is an annual favorite that usually has a really good turnout ever year.
 It is also a safe event.
 There are medical crews standing by to help anyone who might be in need of some help.

 Breakfast and Brunch

 There is one way to make New Year’s Day special, and that is with good food.
 There are some great eateries around the Treasure Valley and many of them are offering New Year’s specials for those willing to brave the chill.
-One of the places you should check out is Merritt’s Family Restaurant.
+One of the places you may want to check out is Merritt’s Family Restaurant which offers 'to go' and 'pick up' options.
 This awesome local diner is the best place for breakfast food in the area, so be sure to hop in the car bright and early and get ready for some great grub.

 If you want to know more about the fun things we have to do in Boise, contact the Hughes Group today.
 We would love to help you get to know the Boise area and to fall in love with it just as we have.